Inspector Roofing Certifications

 Certified

 Certification generally requires training and testing against defined standards, plus ongoing renewal.
-This is the layer that adds real accountability.
+This is the layer that adds real accountability and repeatable processes.

-Haag Certified Inspector® training is respected across the insurance industry because it emphasizes consistent, evidence-based inspection methodology.
+Haag Certified Inspector® training is respected because it emphasizes consistent, evidence-based inspection methodology.
 Instead of assuming storm damage, Haag-oriented inspections focus on observable indicators, damage patterns, and disciplined documentation.

-• Clear classification (storm-related indicators vs aging, installation issues, or mechanical damage)
+• Clear classification: storm indicators vs aging, installation issues, or mechanical damage

 • Efficient joint inspections focused on what can be documented and verified

-• Better documentation that reduces re-inspections and misunderstandings
+• Documentation clarity that reduces re-inspections and misunderstandings

 Important: Haag certification is a training credential.
 It supports accuracy and clarity—it does not replace a carrier’s coverage determination.

-Manufacturer programs exist to help ensure roofing systems are installed according to engineered requirements.
-When a contractor is part of a manufacturer credential program, it typically supports better system integration and (where applicable) access to enhanced warranty options.
+Manufacturer programs exist to help ensure roof systems are installed according to engineered requirements.
+When a contractor participates in a manufacturer credential program, it typically supports better system integration and (when applicable) access to enhanced warranty options.

 What homeowners gain from manufacturer-aligned work